mendersoftware/mender-docs/07.Server-installation/02.Upgrading-from-previous-versions/090.Upgrading-from-3.4-to-3.5/docs.md

 For convenience, we provide a command line tool to perform the re-indexing of all your devices.
 The following table presents example usage:

+!!!
+For non enterprise deployments please replace `deviceauth-enterprise` with `deviceauth`

 [ui-tabs position="top-left" active="0" theme="lite" ]
 [ui-tab title="kubernetes"]
 <!--AUTOMATION: ignore -->